nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/SessionStoreHandler.rst

 :Secure attribute:    | Not used
                       | To use in an HTTPS environment, configure to ``Use``
 :MaxAge attribute:    | Not specified
-:HttpOnly attribute:  | Use if the Servlet API version is 3.0 or higher
+:HttpOnly attribute:  | Always use

 To change the cookie name or attribute, refer to the example given below.